 \Doctoral Internship with a focus of at least 50% on neuropsychology.
-Although not required, Adler School doctoral students, who are completing this certificate program, are highly encouraged to carry out a dissertation that is primarily neuropsychological in nature.
+Although not required, Adler School doctoral students, who are completing this concentration or certificate program, are encouraged to carry out a dissertation that is primarily neuropsychological in nature.
+Students should be aware that obtaining this type of internship is critical for obtaining a specialized post-doctoral fellowship, which is required to practice as a neuropsychologist.